Lesbinary/synccross/README.md

 Tested with LSDj, mGB and Nanoloop in all different Game Boy, Super Game Boy, Game Boy Player, Arduinoboy and Teensyboy models.

+### Notes

+Some LSDj modes work regardless of the port of `synccross` but for complete compatibility, always connect the Master/Lead/Input port in the upper port of `synccross`.

+Please, connect the link cables facing the 'two point' side up.
+The upper side of `synccross` is the one with `SNCRS` written on it.

 ![alt synccross](https://github.com/lpla/synccross/blob/master/images/synccross.png)